Death and Homicide

 “This course has been approved for 35 hours of certification/recertification training credits by the IAI Crime Scene Certification Board.”

-Instruction includes crime scene assessment, injury and wound identification, the investigative value of autopsies, and the collection, preservation, and forensic analysis of physical and digital evidence, including DNA and firearms-related evidence.
-Students are instructed in investigative considerations related to cause of death, manner of death, and means of death across a range of case types, including mass casualty incidents, unusual deaths, and individual death investigations.
+Instruction focuses on practical, real-world application and includes crime scene assessment, injury and wound identification, and the investigative value of autopsies.
+Students will also learn proper methods for the collection, preservation, and forensic analysis of physical and digital evidence, including DNA and firearms-related evidence.

 Course Goals